kkoomen/omnitagger/README.md

 on the wiki for further details on how to use omnitagger.

 # The purpose of omnitagger
-The purpose of  was a personal issue we all can relate to in the early days:
+The purpose of omnitagger was a personal issue we all can relate to in the early days:
 You download an album or song using a YouTube converter (or oldschool Limewire/Frostwire back in those days) and the names do look horrible.
 Names with numbers in front of it while it is already in the metatags,